csknns/swift-compiler-crashes/CONTRIBUTING.md

 Contributing to swift-compiler-crashes is really easy – you only need to submit one file in your pull request; the crash case.

-All other files in the project - such as stack trace logs, etc. - are automatically generated weekly, so there is no need to submit anything beyond your crash case :-)

 The crash cases are named according to the following pattern:

 ````